EmreTopcu04/Chess_Bot/README.md

 -  Detects the best 3 moves for any given position.
 -  Moves pieces randomly from the best 3 detected moves.
--  Simple and easy-to-use terminal interface.
+-  Simple and easy-to-use GUI interface.

 ## Installation